×

 Definition of Ligament

 Ligaments are connective tissues connecting one bone to another bone.
-Ligaments are composed of a lot of strong collagen fibres.
+Ligaments are composed of a lot of strong collagen fibers.
 In addition, ligaments look like cords and come in various forms in the body.

 Definition of Tendon

 Tendons and ligaments belong to the skeletal and muscular systems.
 These are connective tissue that connects different parts of the body.
-Both tendons and ligaments are made of living cells and contain collagen fibres.
+Both tendons and ligaments are made of living cells and contain collagen fibers.

 Types of Ligament